-Vaastu tenets prohibits many big trees in certain direction from where they only shower misfortune on human and buildings.
-Simlarly there are many trees which are auspicious in certain directions.
+Vastu Advice for plants – Vaastu tenets prohibit many big trees in a certain direction from where they only shower misfortune on human and buildings.
+Similarly, there are many tree & plants which are auspicious in certain directions.

-Except rose and a few medicinal ones, all thorny plants give rise to tensions in the environment.
+Except few medicinal plants, all thorny plants give rise to tensions in the environment.
 Cactus is the worst.

-Growing creepers/climbers with support on the compound wall or a house wall is best avoided.
+Growing creepers/climbers with support on the compound wall or a house wall are best avoided.

 According to Vaastu, one of the most powerful and auspicious plants is the Tulsi or basil plant.
 This shrub, which has great medicinal value, can purify the atmosphere and keep mosquitoes away.
 Tulsi can be grown at the front or the back of the house, in galleries, windows – in all places where it can be exposed regularly to sunlight.
 While growing it in the garden, place Tulsi plant in the north-east